csurgay/spin/README.md

-This is a Chinese childrens game, demo is at
+This is a Chinese childrens game with google cam translation, demo is at

 https://csurgay.com/spin